A Brief History of Fleetwood Model Yacht & Power Boat Club

 In those early years all the yachts were vane controlled but in the early 1970’s radio controlled yachting became popular and by 1974 the Model Yacht Association had organised national championships for Radio Marblehead’s and soon realised how popular the sport was going to become.
 Radio controlled yachting has grown in popularity and is now one of the major activities in the sporting and racing calendar of the club.
 In addition, on the R/C yachting racing scene the club plays host to a number of Open , National and International events.

 The interest in model powerboats sadly began to wane by the mid 1970’s but out of the ashes of the powerboat section grew the scale section.
 The group grew in both members and aspirations and being dedicated modellers they have, as a group, successfully completed two large-scale projects.
-These being the renovation of the model SS Duke of Lancaster and the conversation of an old A Class yacht into a model of the STA Schooner Winston Churchill.
+These being the renovation of the model SS Duke of Lancaster and the conversion of an old A Class yacht into a model of the STA Schooner Winston Churchill.

 The club now has about 120 members, a fine club house and excellent sailing water.
 But be warned it can blow up a bit rough at Fleetwood and skippers used to calmer conditions have sometimes been surprised with the size of the waves, the strength of the wind and the lashings of horizontal rain!